 With a little forethought you can plan to get some good Autumn colour and shapes in in your garden.

 Look at the sbove fuschia, which flowers from late summer to early winter, and you can see how good the right seasonal plants can look, even if there are not so many flowering plants in Autumn.

-Here are some Plants Which Flower in Autumn
+Here Are Some Plants Which Flourish in Autumn or Fall

 Japanese Anemone (Anemone Japonica)

 Pink or white Japanese anemone (Anemone Japonica) -

 They have very attractive foliage from Spring onwards.